Christmas Proposal Ideas

-Spell it out on the roof (or side of your house) with Christmas lights.
-She'll be surprised to see your decorations this year!
+- Spell out "Will you marry me?" on your roof, side of your house, or on your lawn using Christmas lights.
+They'll be surprised to see your decorations this year!

-Go to a park or downtown area that always has a great Christmas light display.
+- Go to a park or downtown area that always has a great Christmas light display.
 Take him or her on a horse drawn carriage ride and snuggle up under a warm blanket together.
 Hire a Santa ahead of time and have him stop the carriage halfway through the display (preferably in a romantic area) and ask for your sweetie's name and then tell him/her that he has a little something for them.
 Have him pull box after box out, each one having a small toy.
 Finally, after several presents, have him find the real present with an "Oh, here it is."
 When he hands the ring box to her, get down on one knee and ask her to marry you.

-Have a step stool ready and ask her to put the star on the top of the tree.
+- Have a step stool ready and ask her to put the star on the top of the tree.
 When she climbs up, have the ring on the limbs by the top for her to find.
 When she finds it, grab her hand and ask her to marry you.

-Hang the ring box like an ornament on the Christmas tree.
+- Hang the ring box like an ornament on the Christmas tree.
 After the last present has been opened, tell her there is one more surprise present for her that she needs to find on the tree.
 When she finds it and opens the box, be down on one knee.

-Take her out to look at Christmas lights around the town.
-As your light viewing is coming to a close, take her to the top of a hill , where you have lights spelling out "marry me?".
+- Take her out to look at Christmas lights around the town.
+As your light viewing is coming to a close, take her to the top of a hill where you have lights spelling out, "marry me?".

 - Buy a personalized christmas ornament, such as the globe ornaments that have a saying on a piece of paper resting on some festive glitter inside.
 Have the message in the ornament say, "Will you marry me?"
 Wrap it up like you would any Christmas present and let your sweetie open it on Christmas Day.
 As she is opens it, you'll have plenty of time to fish that ring out of your pocket, and get on your knee to propose!